Relativizer: Restrictiveness of the relative clause determines distribution

-Restrictive relative clauses add extraneous information that is not vital for the listener or reader's understanding of which aforementioned noun is being referenced; or in other words, which noun is the nominal antecedent.
+Restrictive relative clauses have semantic properties which make them necessary to prevent the sentence from being ambiguous.
+They are used in cases where the context that surrounds the sentence is not sufficient for the distinction between the potential nominal antecedents.
 Both wh-relativizers and the that-relativizer can be used to introduce restrictive relative clauses.

-Nonrestrictive relative clauses have semantic properties which make them necessary to prevent the sentence from being ambiguous.
-They are used in cases where the context that surrounds the sentence is not sufficient for the distinction between the potential nominal antecedents.
+Nonrestrictive relative clauses add extraneous information that is not vital for the listener or reader's understanding of which aforementioned noun is being referenced; or in other words, which noun is the nominal antecedent.
 Commas mark nonrestrictive relative clauses, and only the wh-relativizers can be used to introduce them.
 To exemplify: